mallocator/Orayen/README.md

 There are two cases for which this service might be used:

 ### A million clients and more
 Clients register with a number of user defined attributes at the server, which in turn will be able to create groups of clients based on these attributes.
 Using the service for example for mobile devices, different configurations can be returned depending on model type, country, language, or whatever attribute you want to supply.

 The service will allow you to target very specifically which clients should receive which updates.
 You can, for example, target a small group to test your configuration changes and then roll them out to the rest of your client population.

 Additionally the service will allow to do rolling updates, so that not all clients will get the update at the same time, but subgroups at a time.
 A number of options will be available, such as updating based on attribute differences, number of changes per minute, or regions.

 ### Managing a cluster or two
 A cluster where each node needs a configuration can use this service to update configurations on all nodes at once.
 The server will allow to separate different instances into tiers, groups, regions, or however you plan to manage your set up.

 The configuration will also allow to use local variable as configuration place holders, so that preconfigured values such as host names, IP addressed, etc. can be injected from the node receiving the configuration change.

 ## Configuration of the Configuration Service
 (yes this just got Meta)

 ### Options

 There are 2 ways to set options for the server: Command line arguments and a configuration file.
-Any configuration that is supposed to be read from the command line has to be prefixed with "orayen_".
+Any configuration that is supposed to be read from the command line has to be prefixed with `orayen_`.
 Here is an example for passing a custom config location to the server:

     java -jar Orayen.jar -Dorayen_config=/etc/orayen.conf

 Configuration in the config file is stored in a json format.
 The default location is in a relative path stored at config/orayen.json.
 A sample configuration would look like this:

     {
     	"env": "prod",